-Notation software for microtonal works and Turkish maqam music
+Notation software for microtonal works, Turkish maqam music, Western classical music

-Mus2 (pronounced /muːsiki/) is a music application designed for the notation of microtonal works and Turkish maqam music.
+Mus2 (pronounced /muːsiki/) is a music application designed for the notation of microtonal works, Turkish maqam music and Western classical music.
 Tasks that require cumbersome workarounds in other notation software are extremely easy to accomplish in Mus2.

 New in Mus2.2x